SpaceBaker/xilux/doc/pkgm.md

-TODO: this markdown file explains how to use/create a manifest file to add softwares/packages to your target system.
+TODO: this markdown file explains how to use 'pkgm.sh' in conjonction with 'packages.json' to manage softwares/packages for your target system.

-Exemple of a source 'manifest.json'
+Exemple of a source 'packages.json'

 {
     "packages": [